 It is possible to see them on a visit to NYBG by doing a little research ahead of time.
-If your daughter creates a list of the plants that she is interested in seeing, you can check that list against the NYBG Garden Navigator.
+If you create a list of the plants that you are interested in seeing, you can check that list against the NYBG Plant Tracker.
 It will tell you whether the plant is in our collection and where it can be seen at the garden.

 Courtesy of NYBG Plant Information

 Send us an email or use the question form below.